chrisnoonan98675/site/xl-release/how-to/install-xl-release.markdown

 - setup
 ---

 Before installing XL Release, [ensure that you meet the system requirements](/xl-release/concept/requirements-for-installing-xl-release.html).
-Then, choose whether to use the [GUI installer](#using-the-gui-installer) or the [command-line installer](#using-the-command-line-installer).
+Then, choose whether to use a [GUI installer](#using-the-gui-installer) or the [command-line installer](#using-the-command-line-installer).

 **Tip:** If you are upgrading a previously installed version of XL Release, refer to [Upgrade XL Release](/xl-release/how-to/upgrade-xl-release.html).

-## Using the GUI installer
+## Using a GUI installer

 GUI installers are available for Microsoft Windows (EXE file) and OS X (DMG file).
-These installers will install XL Release as a service.
+These will install XL Release as a service.

 To use a GUI installer, double-click the file and follow the steps.
 After installation is complete, the installer will show the URL where you can access XL Release; for example, `http://localhost:5516`.
 When you open this URL in a browser, you will be prompted to enter your license key.
 You can then log in with the user name *admin* and the password that you provided during the setup process.

+After installation is complete, you can configure XL Release startup options in the `<XLRELEASE_HOME>/bin/xl-release-server.vmoptions` file.

 ## Using the command-line installer